Gay dads' brains show activity akin to both parents': study

-NEW YORK, May 26 (Reuters) - Having a baby alters new mothers’ brain activity, researchers have found, and a new study adds the first evidence of such changes in the brains of gay men raising children they adopted through surrogacy.
+NEW YORK (Reuters) - Having a baby alters new mothers’ brain activity, researchers have found, and a new study adds the first evidence of such changes in the brains of gay men raising children they adopted through surrogacy.

 The men’s pattern of brain activity resembles that of both new mothers and new fathers in the study.